slamora/brackets-wiki/Language-Support.md

 * Method `findStyleBlocks` to gather info about all `<style>` blocks in an HTML document, directly **uses tokens provided by CodeMirror**

+### Module language/JSLintUtils

+* Method `run` to run JSLint on the current document.
+Checks if the extension is one of .js, .htm or .html, therefore **uses file extensions**.
+Otherwise uses JSLint internally which could be swapped out.

+### Module language/JSUtils

+* Method `findAllMatchingFunctionsInText` to find all instances of a function name in a string of code.
+Internally uses CodeMirror's javascript mode as a parser, but that could be swapped out.
+* Method `findMatchingFunctions` to find all functions with a specified name within a set of files.
+Only uses files ending with ".js", i.e. **uses file extensions**

 ### Module language/Languages

 * Defines the "language" concept